zqx1392/hello-world/README.md

 pangolin : javelin instead of fury (for now) + find more mana regen (bottle?) aether len??? + try blink

+learn how to get country polygon area correctly on arcgis

 Consist of 15 chapters + 8 routes. and have steady pace. how lowly Helman empire brain has become.
 Even though they have excellent generals but mismanagement let it fall ahead.
 Focus on more stragic and fighting than environment. and value character interaction rather high.